This story has been updated for the 2019–2020 flu season.

 Children between the ages of 6 months and 8 years old getting their first flu shot, however, are supposed to receive two vaccine doses at least four weeks apart, so they should get the first dose as soon as possible to fit in the second one by the end of October, the CDC says.
 Kids in this age group who’ve received flu vaccines before only need one dose.

 “I think it’s better to get one a little too early than too late,” Morse says.
 “There isn’t solid evidence about when it’s best to get a flu shot, except that you definitely want to get it at least two weeks before you might be exposed to the flu.”

 But if you don’t get vaccinated by late October, don’t write it off for the season.
 Getting the vaccine in late winter will confer protection through spring, when the flu is still being passed around.

 Where should you get vaccinated?

-Primary care doctors generally administer flu shots in their offices, and many employers, schools and drug stores offer them as well.
+Primary care doctors generally administer flu shots in their offices, and many employers, schools and pharmacies offer them as well.
 If you need help finding a shot spot, the CDC recommends vaccinefinder.org.

 Is there any chance the vaccine will run out?

 How much does flu vaccination cost?